-- 1 yellow squash, thinly sliced
+- 1 zucchini (10 oz / 300 g), thinly sliced

 - 2 medium tomatoes, thinly sliced

-- 2 small red onions, thinly sliced
+- 1 medium red onion, thinly sliced

-- 1 tsp lemon zest
+- 1 tsp thyme, dry

 - Preheat your oven to 400° F (200 °C) and get a medium-sized baking dish.

-- Pour the tomato sauce on the bottom of your dish, then layer the sliced veggies on top, constantly alternating between them to create a colorful pattern.
+- In a small bowl, mix the tomato paste with ¾ cup of water, then pour it onto the bottom of your dish.
+Layer the sliced eggplant, zucchini, tomatoes and onion on top, constantly alternating between them to create a colorful pattern.
+Generously season with salt, pepper and thyme.

-- Generously season with salt, pepper, Herbs de Provence and fresh thyme.
-Place in the oven to roast for about 30-40 minutes, until the veggies soften up and turn golden-brown.
+- Place in the oven to roast for around 30-40 minutes until the veggies soften up and turn golden-brown.

 - Either thinly slice your veggies with a sharp knife or use a mandolin.